hoppersroppers/fundamentals/BuildaLinuxLab/1-VirtualizationSoftware.md

 like a Chromebook, or only have a mobile device, I highly recommend going and heading off to "The Cloud".
 Many companies offer online VMs for you to use, with a great free trial offering.
+I recommend using free
+<a href="https://cloud.google.com/" rel="noopener"
-I recommend using free [Google Cloud](https://cloud.google.com/) for a pretty seamless browser based experience, and an app that works great for mobile access.
+target="_blank">Google Cloud</a> for a pretty seamless browser based experience, and an app that works great for mobile access.

 If you don't can't do any of those things,
 <https://www.hoppersroppers.org/shell/> will work to learn many things,